 Here are 6 types of difficult customers every business has to deal with, as described with movie characters, that narrate your story.
 And the Academy Award goes to…

-Be as honest as possible with the Scarecrow customer.
+Be as honest as possible with the Scarecrow.

 It isn’t enough to provide your opinion—your opinion should be backed by facts and data and loaded with evidence, such as what other customers say about your products and services.

-Sometimes, less it more.
+Sometimes, less is more.
 This is not one of those cases.
 The Edward Scissorhands customer is quiet and unresponsive.
 They are the silent type that make you squirm in your seat and demand action.
-They provide very little information to make use of.
+They provide very little information.
 Perhaps they are distracted by a call or email, but it’s always hard to tell.
 This makes it difficult to settle the score, because you want to help them but don’t know how.
 You’re also forced to decipher their code while other customers wait in the dark.

 This is one of the hardest customers to read because lack of communication can sometimes be more difficult than a customer with a motor mouth.
 The Edward Scissorhands customer is going to require patience and empathy.
 Perhaps they are going through personal issues that make it hard for them to think straight.
 You will need to take them by the hand and walk them through the scene.
 They may know what they want, but aren’t sure how to articulate it in detail.

-The best way to deal with the Dr. Evil customer is through compromise.
+The best way to deal with Dr. Evil is through compromise.

-The George McFly customer is modest and unassuming.
+George McFly customers are modest and unassuming.
 They are unable to provide enough details for you to help them.
 They may tell you they have a problem with your website without specifically addressing the issue, making it very difficult to diagnose the dilemma.
 You need to know exactly what they need, but how can you get the correct information without being too aggressive?

 Ask specific questions and anticipate their needs with potential answers.